 Definition: The EDA tool is responsible for recognizing this parameter name and replacing the value declared in the .ami file with a partial file name that itself must conform to the rules for a “file name” in Paragraph 3 of Section 3, "GENERAL SYNTAX RULES AND GUIDELINES, but not including a “file name extension” as defined therein.
 The algorithmic model is responsible for using BCI_ID as the base name string for any data files that the model creates, either for use as temporary storage or for recording output data in accordance with the BCI_Protocol.
 File names created by the algorithmic model from BCI_ID shall also conform to Paragraph 3, Section 3.

 The use of BCI_ID helps guarantee that multiple channels do not mix up data as a result of collisions between temporary or permanent file names.
-It is The EDA tool’s responsibility to insure that BCI_ID represents a valid “namespace”, that is any conforming file name that can be created by the algorithmic model from BCI_ID will not unintentionally match a file name already reserved for other use.
+It is The EDA tool’s responsibility to ensure that BCI_ID represents a valid “namespace”, that is any conforming file name that can be created by the algorithmic model from BCI_ID will not unintentionally match a file name already reserved for other use.
 All model instances in a channel between and including the upstream Tx and downstream Rx shall share a unique BCI_ID set which directs them to the same namespace in the same directory.
 Each concurrent channel (as in a crosstalk simulation) has its own BCI_ID set.

 Usage Rules: To access a file within the namespace using BCI_ID, the executable model should create a file name by creating a string consisting of the value of BCI_ID appended with additional characters as specified in BCI_Protocol to create the complete name of the file.
 If the EDA tool uses BCI_ID to specify a namespace in a directory other than the current working directory, the directory must exist and be read/write accessible to the executable models.
 If the executable models in a channel do not share the same working directory, this may require the EDA tool to provide different paths in each model’s BCI_ID to direct them to the same namespace.